aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlmapelement/name/_index.md

 ---
 title: HTMLMapElement.Name
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLMapElement property.
+description: HTMLMapElement Name property.
 Names the map for use with usemap.
 See the name attribute definition in HTML 4.01
 type: docs
 weight: 20
 url: /net/aspose.html/htmlmapelement/name/